 The reasoning behind the expansion of licensing exclusivity is that it offers the public an added layer of protection.
-Nothing could be farther from the truth.
+Nothing could be further from the truth.
 There are hundreds of fad diet books on the market that offer bad advice.
-Many of these books are written by Doctors and Licensed Dieticians looking to make a fast buck.
+Many of these books are written by Doctors and Licensed Dietitians looking to make a fast buck.

 Having rules as to what constitutes a safe diet is a much better way to protect the public from harm than requiring a license to write a simple weight loss or muscle gain diet.
 Having credentialing and education is important but we need to separate what a technician level nutritionist can do what a higher skilled licensed professional can do.

 Another problem with allowing the restriction of the scope of our profession is that it puts us on a slippery slope.
 If the government is allowed to restrict the scope of what we do in regards to nutrition it may decide to expand that to include fitness in general.

 There is a need for personal trainers with a certification in nutrition.

 Obesity has become a major health epidemic.
 Rather than restricting the scope of Certified Personal Trainers the government should be encouraging Fitness Professionals to expand their skills to include nutrition.
 There is a clear distinction between prevention of a medical condition and treatment of an existing condition.
 If you write a diet to help a person to lose weight you are not practicing medicine you are practicing prevention.